 This report brings before Members the Local Plan Review Main Modifications which are considered necessary by the Inspector overseeing the Independent Examination.
 A series of associated Policies Map changes are also set out.
 Other minor, non-material changes have also been generated by the Council to accompany the Inspector's Main Modifications.
 In addition, the Main Modifications have been subject to a Sustainability Appraisal Addendum and Habitat Regulations Assessment Addendum.
 Updates have also taken place to specific evidence base documents in light of the Main Modifications.

-The report summarises the above modifications and associated documents and seeks a recommendation to Cabinet from the Planning, Infrastructure and Economic Development Policy Advisory Committee that a statutory consultation on the Main Modifications is undertaken with a simultaneous consultation on the Sustainability Appraisal and Habitat Regulations Assessment Addendums.
+The report summarises the above modifications and associated documents, with a recommendation that a statutory consultation on the Main Modifications is undertaken with a simultaneous consultation on the Sustainability Appraisal and Habitat Regulations Assessment Addendums.